 by setting

-where $f \in \mf{g} \llbracket z \rrbracket$, $a \in \mb{C}$, $H_{i} \in \mf{h}$, and $X_{i} \in \mf{n}^{+}$ for $i \in \Set{ 0,\dotsc,p-1}$. \end{proof}
+where $f \in \mf g \llbracket z \rrbracket$, $a \in \mb C$, $H_i \in \mf h$, and $X_i \in \mf n^+$ for $i \in \Set{ 0,\dc,p-1}$. \end{proof}

-Characters of~\eqref{eq:singular_lie_algebra} are coded by linear maps $\mf{S}^{(p)}_{\ab} \to \mb{C}$, i.e. by elements of $\mf{h}_{p}^{\vee}$ plus the choice of a \emph{level} $\kappa \in \mb{C}$ for the central element---using~\eqref{eq:abelianised_lie_algebra_singular}.
-We split the notation: for $p = 1$ write $\lambda \in \mf{h}^{\vee}$ the linear map, and for $p \geq 2$ write it $(\lambda,q) \in \mf{h}_{p}^{\vee}$, where $q = (a_{1},\dotsc,a_{p-1}) \in \bigl(\mf{h}_{p} \big\slash \mf{h}\bigr)^{\vee} \simeq \bigoplus_{i = 1}^{p-1} \bigl( \mf{h} \otimes z^{i} \bigr)^{\vee}$.
+Characters of~\eqref{eq:singular_lie_algebra} are coded by linear maps $\mf S^{(p)}_{\ab} \to \mb C$, i.e. by elements of $\mf h_p^{\dual}$ plus the choice of a \emph{level} $\kappa \in \mb C$ for the central element---using~\eqref{eq:abelianised_lie_algebra_singular}.
+We split the notation: for $p = 1$ write $\lambda \in \mf h^{\dual}$ the linear map, and for $p \geq 2$ write it $(\lambda,q) \in \mf h_p^{\dual}$, where

-We will refer to $\chi = \chi(\lambda,q,\kappa) \colon \mf{S}^{(p)} \to \mb{C}$ as a \emph{singular} character (of depth $p$), and we denote $\mb{C}_{\chi}$ the 1-dimensional left $U \bigl( \mf{S}^{(p)} \bigr)$-module defined by it.
+We will refer to $\chi = \chi(\lambda,q,\kappa) \colon \mf S^{(p)} \to \mb C$ as a \emph{singular} character (of depth $p$), and we denote $\mb C_{\chi}$ the 1-dimensional left $U \bigl( \mf S^{(p)} \bigr)$-module defined by it.
 We also refer to $\lambda$ as the \emph{tame} part of the singular character, and to $q$ as the \emph{wild} part.

-\begin{remark*} This hints to the dictionary with irregular meromorphic connections on the Riemann sphere: $\lambda$ corresponds to a semisimple residue at a simple pole (a tame/regular singularity), and $q$ to an unramified irregular type at a higher-order pole (a wild/irregular singularity), see \S~\ref{sec:meromorphic_connections}.
+\begin{remark*} This hints to the dictionary with irregular-singular meromorphic connections on the Riemann sphere: $\lambda$ corresponds to a semisimple formal residue at a simple pole (a tame/regular singularity), and $q$ to an untwisted irregular type at a higher-order pole (a wild/irregular singularity), see \S~\ref{sec:meromorphic_connections}.

-We will use the uniform notation $\lambda = a_{0}$ when this distinction is not relevant. \end{remark*}
+We will use the uniform notation $\lambda = a_0$ when this distinction is not relevant. \end{remark*}

 \begin{definition}[Affine singular modules]~ \begin{itemize} \item The affine singular module (of depth $p$) for the singular character $\chi$ is